PeppeL-G/course-material/src/courses/android-development/project-work.md

 Start to implement your application using Android Studio.
 We recommend you to version control your code using a version control system, such as Git.
 Using a version control system is not a requirement for the project work, but it will make it much easier for you to share the code with each other.
 Use private repositories if possible.
 Both [GitHub](https://github.com) and [GitLab](https://gitlab.com) offers free private repositories.

 ::: tip Learn Git
 There's a small [Git course](../git/) available on this website teaching you the basics you need to know about Git to use it.
-The book [Pro Git](https://git-scm.com/book/en/v2) is excellent reading for those of you who want to learn more about Git.
+The book [Pro Git](https://git-scm.com/book/en/v2) is excellent reading for those who want to learn more about Git.
 :::

 The first Android lectures will primarily focus on how to implement the graphical user interface in Android applications, so you are recommended to start by implementing that part of your application.
 Learning how to properly implement the graphical user interface (properly handling runtime configuration changes) is also the most difficult part of learning Android development.